-1. Provide private donors with no less than four opportunities to give over the course of the year including annual fundraiser/signature event, annual fall season ask via direct mailing, and email solicitation.
+1. Provide private donors with no less than four opportunities to give over the course of the year including annual fundraisers and annual fall season ask via direct mailing, and email solicitation.

 - 1. As part of the "Outreach Plan," develop a five-year fundraising plan.
 Establish fundraising goals and identify strategies for meeting those goals for both staff and board members. - 2.
 Implement private donor program through email, social media, and mailing solicitations for donations. - 3.
-Create development materials to include self-addressed donation envelope, general mailing, and online resources. - 4.
-Organize communication materials identified in "Outreach and Community Engagement Measurable Objective #1" into the form of a marketing portfolio to present to donor community- workplace, corporate, and individuals. - 5.
+Organize communication materials identified in "Outreach and Community Engagement Measurable Objective #1" into the form of a marketing portfolio to present to donor community- workplace, corporate, and individuals. - 4.
 Create donor thank-you materials to include thank-you letter, website thank-you page, and public recognition at annual open house or signature event.